Travel Team | Sep 9, 2022

 These amusement parks organize some of the scariest Halloween activities that will be sure to spook you out of your mind.
 These aren’t anything like your small-town haunted houses … unless your small town is Amityville, that is.

 For those who aren’t feeling the Halloween spirit just yet, we’re also sharing our guide to tamer thrills and family-friendly advice.
 Because some of us prefer Casper over The Conjuring.
+Stay until the end for some cheap Halloween theme park deals.

 Haunted houses and theme parks are supposed to be a bit scary, but we all have different thresholds for what’s simply spooky and what’s downright terrifying.
 These tips are great for introducing little goblins to haunted amusements and for those who prefer a little creepiness without over-the-top gore.

 If you’re a haunted house beginner or are thinking of taking the kiddos to their first spooky attraction, start small.
 Instead of a full haunted theme park, try an evening corn maze or hayride first.
-You can also look for parks that have daytime activities — Cedar Point below is one example — for a tamer experience.
-By taking baby steps, you’ll be able to gauge their reaction better without wasting a bunch of money when you find out they’re too young or that you just hate haunted activities.
+You can also look for parks that have daytime activities for a tamer experience.
+Cedar Point below is on example.

 Bonus tip: Look for descriptors like “spooky” and “scary."
 Although not a concrete rule, we’ve found that attractions listed as “spooky” tend to be less intense and better for the little ones than those listed as “scary.”